Asset Management Plan: Benefits

 Why do we want to sustain the agreed standard of service of the assets in this asset system?
 Without exception, assets should provide some measure of benefits that can be measured or explained.
 This will usually involve the translation of the standard of service into a monetary figure.
 Other benefits may be social or environmental, which may be difficult to quantify in monetary or quantitative terms, but some attempt to record all the relevant benefits is important, and more qualitative means may be employed.

 Improvements

 Potential improvements to the Standard of Service:

 The standard of service currently delivered may be improved by acquisition, enhancement or other means.
 An "improvement" may also include the potential to reduce the standard of service, and potentially even dispose or divest of an asset or assets in an asset system.

-These improvements represents a potential change to the standard of service and is typically managed as a project, complete with some form of appraisal of the additional expenditure, comparing different options and selecting a preferred options based on whatever decision process is appropriate.
+These improvements represent a potential change to the standard of service and is typically managed as a project, complete with some form of appraisal of the additional expenditure, comparing different options and selecting a preferred option based on whatever decision process is appropriate.

 The development and justification of a change project is outside the scope of an asset management plan.